MattLMerritt/updatedCSCI-2600Site/README.md

 - Add Class Topics" Tab/page on navigator
 - Make Navigator avalible in portrait mode/phones/tablets
 - Test change in format for homework files
+- Save local copy of all files used in updated version (photos, gifs, etc...)

 ## Notes:
 - The original site is built using 2 files, and index an